-Checking your credit report every few months is free, and can help you keep track of your financial situation, and can warn you about identity theft.
+Checking your credit report every few months is a great way to help you keep track of your financial situation and warn you about identity theft — for free.

 • Read your bank and credit card statements.
 Make it a habit — and also read your health plan’s explanation of medical benefits.
 If a statement has mistakes or doesn’t come on time, contact the business.